Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

-“Excuse me, Children,” the man called to them.
+“Excuse me, children,” the man called to them.
 “I am looking for a student.
-Her name is Valerie Foxx.
+Her name is Valerie Hunt.
 Can you tell me where to find her?”

-A choice lay before her.
-Like deciding which lever to pull when flying at an oak at thirty-five miles an hour, she had to choose instantly.
-She had only the length of time it took a single flame to flicker.
+Like the decision of which lever to pull when flying at an oak at thirty-five miles an hour, a choice lay before her, and she had less time to choose than it took flame to flicker.

-The man scowled, muttered his thanks, and disappeared in a narrow pillar of light.
+The man scowled, muttered his thanks, and disappeared, turning into a narrow, tall pillar of light.

 “Wow!
 That looked incredible!”
 Sigfried cried, “You could see his skeleton!
 And his liver?
 Or was that his spleen?
-If I grabbed something while he was like that, would he arrive all twisted?
+If I grabbed some part of him while he was like that, would he arrive all twisted?
 What was that, anyhow?
 The flashy-disappeary thing?”

 “It’s called jumping,” Rachel replied, only barely paying attention.
 She shot through the arch and barreled down the green wooded way, pushing her broom as fast as it could go.
 The trees whipped by.
 Wind streamed through her hair, pulling out her barrettes.

 “That’s weird…” Siggy shouted to be heard over the winds.
-“That Victory Flock, or whatever her name was, would go home without even staying the night, I mean.”
+“That Victory Flunt, or whatever her name was, would go home without even staying the night, I mean.”

 “Do you lie a lot?”